Fine-Tuning vs. Pre-Training

 - A writing model fine-tuned on your brand voice and product docs

 Fine-tuning changes how the model responds — its style, format, and domain knowledge.
-It does not add entirely new capabilities; it refines existing ones.
+It doesn't add entirely new capabilities; it refines existing ones.

 Start with prompts — Most use cases are solved with clear instructions and maybe a few examples.

 Add RAG when — You need answers grounded in your docs, knowledge base, or internal data.
-RAG is usually cheaper and easier than fine-tuning for knowledge.
+RAG is usually cheaper and easier than fine-tuning for knowledge retrieval.

-Consider fine-tuning when — Prompts and RAG are not enough.
+Consider fine-tuning when — Prompts and RAG aren't enough.
 You need the model to default to a certain style, format, or domain behavior across many requests.
 Fine-tuning makes sense when you have enough quality data (hundreds to thousands of examples) and high enough volume to justify the effort.

 Cost and Complexity